Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: ODE-based Hazard Modeling

 \subsection{Higher-Order ODE Frameworks for Hazard Dynamics}

-We now extend the ODE-based formulation of hazard dynamics from first to higher order, focusing on the second-order case.
-A graphical abstract is given in Figure~\ref{fig:higher_order_ode_survival}.
-Second-order systems introduce an additional degree of freedom that allows the hazard’s rate of change itself to evolve dynamically.
-This added flexibility enables the modeling of acceleration, damping, and feedback effects in the evolution of risk over time.
+We now \mbh{develop a higher-order} ODE formulation of hazard dynamics, focusing on the second-order case \mbh{as a fundamental extension of the first-order framework.} Second-order systems introduce an additional degree of freedom that allows the hazard’s rate of change itself to evolve dynamically, \mbh{introducing intrinsic memory and inertia into the system.
+This results in a qualitatively richer class of models capable of representing feedback-driven and non-monotonic risk evolution.} A graphical abstract of the framework is presented in Figure~\ref{fig:higher_order_ode_survival}.

 The hazard function $h(t)$ is modeled as part of a second-order system, with dynamics described by: